Drew is an online novelist with three e-published works. A bibliophile and a voracious reader. A writer who loves to muse about life.

 Overall Rating: 7/10

-This piece is for aspiring fiction writers who want to create their author portfolio.
+This piece is for aspiring fiction writers who want to create their author portfolios.
 My advice is to never put your eggs in one basket.
 You can still go for self-publishing after you've completed your novel there.
 I knew a lot of authors who earned this way.
 And if you enter a contract, please read their terms before signing.

 I only added the platforms that I tested and used.
 There are a lot of emerging platforms lying in wait on the web.
 If you want more choices, you can also check out the places below.